yusufkoca0/website/src/content/posts/poems/prayer.md

 Untie the tangles of my mind, exceeding over my head. <br>
 It is nothing like my kind, poisoned by lead. <br>
-Futile thoughts floating, pluming themselves upon. <br>
+Futile thoughts floating, pluming themselves on. <br>
 Give them meaning, ground them down.

 Lift up my trampled heart, lying on the floor. <br>